 Latest News from the Bug Blog

-A male monarch on a Mexican sunflower, Tithonia.
+The monarch lands on a mallow, Althaea officinalis.
 (Photo by Kathy Keatley Garvey)

 The monarch took a liking to a yellow rose, "Sparkle and Shine," related to the Julia Child rose.
 (Photo by Kathy Keatley Garvey)

 The monarch touched down on a succulent, hens-and-chicks (when it blooms, it's known as a "rooster."
 (Photo by Kathy Keatley Garvey)